I Need to Know (Marc Anthony song): Critical reception

 In his review of the album Marc Anthony, Stephen Thomas Erlewine from AllMusic called "I Need to Know" a "catchy, mid-tempo single" and said that the music was "gently danceable".
 Chuck Taylor of Billboard magazine praised the track as "[a]bsolutely smashing", commended the production and musical style of the record and said that Anthony "remains true to his salsa roots with a sexy, swaying cha-cha number".
 Barry Walters from Entertainment Weekly gave the song a B+ rating, and said the music "flaunts—rather than disguises—its mambo moves" and called it "radical pop waiting to happen."
 While reviewing songs that were nominated for Record of the Year at the 1st Annual Latin Grammy Awards, an editor for the Los Angeles Times said the track "is the aural scrapbook of an American artist with Latino roots who found the ideal middle ground to satisfy both Anglo and Latino fans".
 Parry Gettelman of the Orlando Sentinel was more critical of the song, describing it as "hooky but disposable", and he criticized the chorus as "so over-produced".
 Although Gettelman was more favorable towards "Dímelo", he said the drums in the production are "still annoying as all get-out".

 In 2000, "I Need to Know" was nominated Best Male Pop Vocal Performance at the 42nd Annual Grammy Awards, but lost to English musician Sting's song "Brand New Day".
 In the same year, "Dímelo" received two nominations at the inaugural Latin Grammy Awards for Record of the Year and Best Male Pop Vocal Performance and won the award for Song of the Year.
 At the 12th Lo Nuestro Awards in 2000, "Dímelo" was nominated in the category for Pop Song of the Year, but lost to "Livin' la Vida Loca" by Ricky Martin.
 Anthony and Rooney received an American Society of Composers, Authors and Publishers (ASCAP) Pop Award for the commercial success of the song in 2001 and 2002.
 "Dímelo" was also awarded in the Pop field at the 2001 ASCAP Latin Awards.

-"I Need To Know" was included on the compilation albums NOW: That's What I Call Music Vol. 4 and Grammy Nominees 2000.
-Likewise, "Dímelo" was included on the compilation album 2000 Latin Grammy Nominees and featured on Anthony's greatest hits album Sigo Siendo Yo: Grandes Exitos (2006).
+"I Need to Know" was included on Anthony's greatest hits album Sigo Siendo Yo: Grandes Exitos (2006).